helenplesko/geom99lab2/tutorials/bugreports/bugbonusfindplaces.md

 ## Basemap error debugged!!!

 When playing around with the basemaps for my customized map, an error had popped up saying the basemap name I chose was invalid.
 I noticed in the list of valid basemaps, "arcgis/topographic" wasn't there, but "topo" was.
-After looking more into these basemaps, I found streets-navigation-vector.
-So, I changed the basemap in the code to "streets-navigation-vector" and commented out my API Key and voila!
-The intended map was produced!
+After looking more into these basemaps, I found "streets-navigation-vector".
+So, I changed the basemap in the code to "streets-navigation-vector".

 Final URL:
 ```